cygig/MCUVoltage/readme.md

 # Public Functions (ATtiny3224/3226/3227 Exclusive)

 ## *unsigned long* readmV_HWOS(*byte* targetBitDepth)
 Returns Vcc in millivolts after hardware oversampling to `targetBitDepth`.
 This function only reads the exact number of times needed to oversample, and is not recommended as we usually discard the first reading, however this can be useful if you want to read multiple times manually.
-This is faster than `read_HWOS(byte targetBitDepth)` since there are no floating point operation.
+This is faster than `read_HWOS(byte targetBitDepth)` since there is no floating point operation.

 `targetBitDepth` needs to be between 13 and 17, inclusive.
 Else it will default to 16 since that is the only scaling option provided by the MCU.

 ## *unsigned long* readmV_HWOS(*byte* targetBitDepth, *byte* avgTimes)
 Returns Vcc in millivolts after hardware oversampling to `targetBitDepth`.
 Read the Vcc once, discard that first reading.
 Go on and read enough times more to oversample using the burst accumulation function of the MCU.
 Then repeat oversampled readings for `avgTimes` more, and returns the averaged the results.
+This is faster than `read_HWOS(byte targetBitDepth, byte avgTimes)` since there is no floating point operation.

 `targetBitDepth` needs to be between 13 and 17, inclusive.
 Else it will default to 16 since that is the only scaling option provided by the MCU. `avgTimes` needs to be between 1 and 255, inclusive.